QITI/pySLM2/paper.md

 # Hologram Generation Algorithm
 Currently, `pySLM2` supports two type of the spatial light modulator (SLM), liquid crystal on silicon (LCoS) SLM and digital micromirror device (DMD).
 The LCoS SLM modulates the phase profile purely without modifying the amplitude.
 As the time of writing, Gerchberg-Saxton (GS) [@gerhberg1972practical] algorithm and the mixed-region amplitude freedom (MRAF) algorithm [@gaunt2012robust] are included.

 On the other hand, DMDs use micromirrors to locally turn on and off the light by toggling the micromirrors between two directions.
 This allows binary amplitude control.
-By periodically turning on and off the micromirrors across the DMD to form grating profiles, diffracted beams with controllable phase and amplitude can be engineered to have the desired beam profiles.
+By periodically turning on and off the micromirrors across the DMD to form grating patterns, diffracted beams with controllable phase and amplitude can be engineered to have the desired beam profiles.
 As the time of writing, a randomized algorithm [@zupancic2016ultra] and an iterative Fourier transformation algorithm [@shih2021reprogrammable;@motlakunta2023preserving] are provided for hologram generation.

 # Usages
-`pySLM2` offers a range of commonly used optics profiles right out of the box, including Hermite Gaussian, Laguerre Gaussian, super Gaussian (also known as "flat top"), and Zernike polynomials.
+`pySLM2` offers commonly used optics profiles right out of the box, including Hermite Gaussian, Laguerre Gaussian, super Gaussian (also known as "flat top"), and Zernike polynomials.
 These profiles are implemented as functional objects, and `pySLM2` automatically handles the profile sampling during hologram calculations.

 For profiles that are not included by default, users have the option to either inherit from the base class and implement their custom profiles or generate the sampled profiles in an array format to pass them to the hologram calculation function.
 As illustrated in Fig. \autoref{fig:lg}, here's an example of creating a hologram to generate a Laguerre Gaussian beam with a mode of $l=1$, $p=0$, which often referred to as a "doughnut beam", from the fundamental Gaussian mode.
 Unless specified, the simulation shown in this paper is simulated with the following conditions: $\lambda=369~\mathrm{nm}$ wavelength, $f=200~\mathrm{mm}$ Fourier lens focal length, and with Texas Instrument DLP9500 as the SLM ($1~\mathrm{px} = 10~\mu \mathrm{m}$ micromirror size).